sylvainschmitt/trollExp/README.md

-trollExp - Run a TROLL experiment
+trollExp - Run a TROLL experiment with climate
 ================
 Sylvain Schmitt
 May 5, 2023